Lucia H. Garcia

 What's it like to teach at Parkinson?

-The Parkinson School gives staff the opportunity to implement their own ideas and passions.
-We are a collaborative community of life-long learners and passionate leaders.
-I enjoy working with my colleagues and I value the academic areas of study that we teach.
-It is exciting to be a part of a new(er) School that is innovative and sets ideas into motion.
+The Parkinson School allows staff the opportunity to implement creative ideas and passions.
+We are a collaborative community of lifelong learners and passionate leaders.
+I enjoy working with diverse colleagues and students, and value the mission of health equity and academic excellence found in our curriculum.
+It is exciting to be a part of a new(er) School that is innovative, sets ideas into motion, and cultivates a student-centered culture

 What would you tell a student about why your field is exciting or important?